Arij-Aziz/Selberg_improvement_general/README.md

 6. A stability theorem for the V-function under prime-level perturbation, to the authors' knowledge.

+We make no claim to have surveyed all literature exhaustively.

 ## Axiom Audit

 All sorry-free theorems verified with `#print axioms`